Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP 2.2.9 =
+* The Shop page shortcode is now wrapped in a div element so it works better with block themes.

 = 2.2.8 =
 * Added a feature to enable "Force Download" option for digital products.
 * Added option to create product categories and apply it to certain products.